indifferen7/casualmap/README.md

 **The casualmap project should**
 * offer a sweet and easy api to work with tile maps
 * include a way to generate such maps
-* support for serializing and deserializing maps
+* support serialization and deserialization of maps